 - Manage changes to the editorial schedule, editors trading spots, etc.

 - Help schedule online pitch sessions

-- Assist the Resource Manager in onboarding new Editorial Team volunteers
+- Assist the Human Resources Manager in onboarding new Editorial Team volunteers

 - This weekly responsibility is shared with the Managing Editor

 - Upload posts to WordPress, format, add images & captions, schedule launch